ucbepic/TWIX/readme.md

   - `result_folder` (str): The path to store results.
   - `LLM_model_name` (str, optional): Specify the LLM model name.
   - `page_to_infer_fields` (int, optional): TWIX extracts all phrases from each input document by default.
 For field prediction, it separately creates a small document sample by specifying `page_to_infer_fields` (by default is 5), which determines how many pages are used for inferring fields.
+  - `vision_feature` (boolean, optional): If set to True, TWIX uses a vision-based LLM to extract phrases from the first two pages of the document and learn rules to merge words into phrases.
+Defaults to False.
 - **Returns:**
   - `dict`: A dict of phrases per input document.
 The key in the dict stores the document name.
 The value corresponds to the raw extracted phrases and their bounding box, which are also written in the result folder.
   - `cost` (float): The cost incurred during the function call.